Meluhha: Etymology

-Asko Parpola relates Meluhha with Mleccha who were considered non-Vedic "barbarians" in Vedic Sanskrit.

 Trade with Sumer

 Sumerian texts repeatedly refer to three important centers with which they traded: Magan, Dilmun, and Meluhha.
 The Sumerian location of Magan is now accepted to be the area currently encompassing the United Arab Emirates and Oman.
-Dilmun was a Persian Gulf civilization which traded with Mesopotamian civilizations, the current scholarly consensus is that Dilmun encompassed Bahrain, Failaka Island and the adjacent coast of Eastern Arabia in the Persian Gulf.
+Dilmun was a Persian Gulf civilization which traded with Mesopotamian civilizations.
+The current scholarly consensus is that Dilmun encompassed Bahrain, Failaka Island and the adjacent coast of Eastern Arabia in the Persian Gulf.

 Inscriptions

 In an inscription, Sargon of Akkad (2334–2279 BCE) referred to ships coming from Meluhha, Magan and Dilmun.
 His grandson Naram-Sin (2254–2218 BCE) listing the rebel kings to his rule, mentioned "(..)ibra, man of Melukha".
 In an inscription, Gudea of Lagash (c.
 21st century BCE) referred to the Meluhhans who came to Sumer to sell gold dust, carnelian, etc. In the Gudea cylinders, Gudea mentions that:

 In cylinder B, XIV, he mentions his procurement of "blocks of lapis lazuli and bright carnelian from Meluhha".

 Meluhha is also mentioned in mythological legends such as Enki and Ninhursag:

 There are no known mentions of Meluhha after 1760 BCE.